BatistaCo-Pedro/GenericsCSharp/README.md

 # GenericsCSharp

-This repository contains experiments with C# generics in Net6.0.
-It is NOT supported by previous versions of te .NET Framework.
+This repository contains experiments with C# generics in Net6.0 (C# version 10).
+This repo is NOT supported by previous versions of the .NET Framework.
 Thsi repository is to be used as an example to Generics in C#.

 ### Algorithms are programmed as Generic Members and tested with a variaty of examples and own classes.